THE private accommodation checklist

 Here are a few things you should tick off of your list before you ask Mum and Dad to squish a truckload of clothes into the car:

 It’s an exciting feeling knowing that you're going to move into the perfect house for you and your mates, but before you rush around buying things for your new home, make sure you've checked the contract!
 There’s nothing worse than getting stuck in a sticky situation with your landlord, and if you sign then change your mind, it makes it difficult for everyone.
 If you've lost your copy just ask the estate agent or landlord to resend it.

 Lists, lists and you guessed it, more lists!
 If this is your second year at uni, you know how it goes: toilet rolls, plenty of snacks, and one toaster (even though we all know you’ll end up with five).
 But if it’s your first year then make a list of the essentials to pack, room by room, but just make sure you can fit in the car with it all.

 3. Check your inventory

 It’s move-in day; you’ve bagsied your bedroom, unloaded your food for the week, and said goodbye to Mum and Dad.
 Then, you realise your bedroom doors hanging off its hinges and you've got a stain on your carpet.
 No need to fret, today’s the day to check everything out.
 Before you starfish on your new bed for the year, inspect your new living environment and take pictures of any previous wear and tear to avoid being charged for the damage once you move out.

 4. Safety check

 There’s no worse feeling than burning toast then realising none of the fire alarms work.
-To avoid a major house fire in your sleep, check the fire alarms and any other safety systems within the building.
-If there’s a burglar alarm make sure you all know the code, and try not to turn it on when your housemates are still about…
+To avoid a major house fire, check the fire alarms and any other safety systems within the building.
+If there’s a burglar alarm make sure you all know the code, and try not to turn it on when your housemates are still in…

 Tip: Ask the landlord about safety when moving in, it’s their responsibility that you are safe when living there!